Age-Related Macular Degeneration (AMD)

-90% of AMD is the ‘dry’ form (no swelling or bleeding).
-The Age-Related Eye Disease Study (AREDS) showed that anti-oxidant supplements can slow the progression of AMD; be sure to ask your optometrist if you are a candidate for this treatment.
+90% of AMD is the “dry” form, involving no swelling or bleeding – the Age-Related Eye Disease Study (AREDS) showed that anti-oxidant supplements can slow the progression of AMD: be sure to ask your optometrist if you are a candidate for this treatment.

-10% of AMD is ‘wet’, involving new blood vessel growth and bleeding.
-Until recently, the only treatment was laser energy to ‘spot weld’ leaky vessels.
-New treatments use ‘cool’ laser energy and medications to stop blood vessel growth, and may offer the potential to regain vision already lost.
+The other 10% of AMD is “wet”, involving new blood vessel growth and bleeding.
+Contemporary treatment involves the use of medications to stop blood vessel growth, and offers the potential to actually regain vision that has already been lost.

-As always, the best results are obtained with early diagnosis, making regular comprehensive exams critical for anyone at risk of AMD.
+As always, the best results are obtained with early diagnosis, making regular comprehensive exams critical for anyone at risk.